 Being thankful is shown to make us more positive, more resilient and improve our relationships, too.
 People who regularly take time to notice and note the things they're thankful for, experience more positive emotions, sleep better and express more compassion and kindness towards others.

 Sending personalised employee rewards or eCards can help make someone’s day.
-Here are just some of the reasons to encourage your employees to say thank you to one another:
+If you need some inspiration, here are just some of the reasons to encourage your employees to say thank you to one another:

-1. For helping out with a project, or work that you needed support with.
+1. For helping you with a project or work that you needed support with.

 2. For making you laugh or brightening up your day with silly jokes or for just checking how you are.